 Each lesson (or unit) also contains "End of Unit Problems".
 This is a long list of problems that are not interactive; in other words, they are just like any problems in a regular textbook.
 These problems include some challenging ones as well.
 Typically, the instructor would assign some of the End of Unit Problems for the student to do.
-There are answers to these End of Unit problems, but no full solutions.
+The program provides answers to these, but not full solutions.

 The product comes with a 752-page PDF textbook.
 This textbook contains the same text and all the problems as the online version of the product but lacks the interactivity.
 It is essentially screenshots from the digital curriculum.

 As you do problems in sections and in Kinetic homework, the computer will keep track of your score for each lesson in each chapter.
 However, it doesn't restrict you to any particular lesson.
 You can always access any lesson any time.
-Also, I didn't notice where it would have kept track where I was at, in the program.
-So while it keeps the scores for the problems you need to remember where you left off, in order to continue at the right place (just like when using a normal book).
+Also, I didn't notice it keeping track of where I was at in the program.
+So while it keeps the scores for the problems, you need to remember where you left off, in order to continue at the right place (just like when using a normal book).

-The actual text of the digital textbook looks kind of like this:
+The actual text of the digital textbook looks like this:

 So, it is basically text on computer screen.
-But you can listen to an explanation using the audio, which will then go through the example step-by-step.
-But, if you already know the concept, you can skip all that and just do the exercises on that page.
+But you can listen to an explanation which will go through the example step-by-step.
+If you already know the concept, you can skip all that and just do the exercises on that page.

 After the instruction, some interactive problems follow.
-They typically look like this, and they have step-by-step explanations also:
+They typically look like this and also have step-by-step explanations:

 Every now and then, the digital book has games or other interesting activities (there are 200 of these).
 Here are some examples:

-This game you can experience yourself on their site, since it's provided as a free sample Interactive problems: Bug spray (distributive property)
+There is one game you can check out since it's provided as a free sample: Interactive problems: Bug spray (distributive property)